Theater That Thrills

 Floyd's (July 27-Aug.
 25) – From two-time Pulitzer Prize winner Lynn Nottage (Sweat, Ruined) comes the world premiere of a razor-sharp, disarmingly vulnerable comedy commissioned by the Guthrie.

 Locally owned Yellow Tree Theatre is a hidden gem in Osseo that highlights the complexities of the human experience through quirky and original comedies, classic musicals, and heartfelt plays.
 This charming theater welcomes you into its lobby filled with couches, antiques, books, and sparkling lights, and you’ll immediately feel relaxed in the intimate surroundings.
-Currently celebrating its 11th season, read about Yellow Tree’s special 10th anniversary season and its founders, Minnesota husband-and-wife team Jason Peterson and Jessica Lind Peterson.
+Soon celebrating its 12th season, read about Yellow Tree’s special 10th anniversary season and its founders, Minnesota husband-and-wife team Jason Peterson and Jessica Lind Peterson.

 Bring the tissues because you’ll laugh until you cry when you catch a show at Brave New Workshop (BNW), which has been performing original satirical sketch comedy and improvisation since 1958, longer than any other theater in the U.S.!
 Timely topics, outrageous puns and irreverent humor make this venue the perfect place to secure laughs and smiles with your friends and family.